lmarena/arena-catalog/README.md

 ### Arena Score v.
 Cost Scatterplot

 To update model prices or add a model to the Arena Score v.
-Cost scatterplot feel free to add to `data/scatterplot-data.json`
+Cost scatterplot at feel free to add to `data/scatterplot-data.json`

 For example, if I wanted to add test-model to the scatterplot I would add the following object: